Klingebeil/homepage/_posts/2019-11-18-notes-on-ai-in-journalism.markdown

 ---
 layout: post
-title: "Notes on AI in Journalism"
+title: "Debunking Myths About AI in the Newsroom"
 date: 2019-11-18
 teaser-img: 2019-11-18-teaser.png
 ---